Vilma Socorro Martínez: Legal career

 From 1977 to 1981, Vilma Socorro Martínez joined an advisory board that reviewed appointments to ambassadorial positions around the world.
 In 1982, Vilma Socorro Martínez became a partner at the law firm Munger, Tolles & Olson, specializing in resolving labor disputes.
 Since the 1990s, she was a consultant to the U.S. Commission on Civil Rights, and a lawyer delegate to the Ninth Circuit Judicial Conference.

 US ambassador to Argentina

 In 2009, Vilma Socorro Martínez was named United States Ambassador to Argentina, the first woman to represent the United States in Buenos Aires as ambassador.
 She had never been to Argentina before accepting the position.
 Her role included the diplomatic management of the NASA-CONAE project that launched the SAC-D satellite into space, She ended her tenure in Argentina on July 4, 2013.

-In a cable leaked by WikiLeaks, she described Mauricio Macri, who intended to run for the 2011 elections, as "uneducated".
+In a leaked diplomatic cable, she described Mauricio Macri, who intended to run for the 2011 elections, as "uneducated".
 Il also appeared that he asked Vilma Socorro Martínez to be stiffer with then-President Cristina Fernández de Kirchner.